KiwiCo Crates Review: Everything You Need to Know Before You Buy

 Review of the KiwiCo Holiday Crates: Christmas Candle Carousel

-Many of today’s Christmas traditions originate from Germany, from the Christmas tree to Santa Claus.
+Many of today’s Christmas traditions originate in Germany, including the Christmas tree and Santa Claus.
 The Christmas Candle Carousel, or the Christmas pyramid, from the KiwiCo Store is the perfect way to explore the centuries-old Christmas decoration.

-Dating back to the Middle Ages, the Christmas carousel was crafted by miners, who relied on the flames from the candles to ensure good air to breathe down in the mines.
+Dating back to the Middle Ages, the Christmas carousel was crafted by miners, who relied on candle flames to ensure good air in the mines.
 The booklet that came with the KiwiCo crate explained the history behind the Weihnachtspyramide – and even included how to pronounce it!

-Not only do the kids get a chance to build a mini Christmas carousel, but they also get a chance to learn about the power of aerodynamics that causes the carousel to turn!
-The candles heat up the air around them, causing the air molecules to start moving faster and faster.
+Not only do the kids get to build a mini Christmas carousel, but they also learn about the aerodynamic forces that make it turn!
+The candles heat the air around them, causing the molecules to move faster and faster.
 As the air molecules bump into each other and start to spread out, they create a gust of wind.
 The rising air then pushes against the blades of the fan, causing them to spin.

 My kids loved building the carousel, and the project gave them some freedom to decorate the Christmas tree and characters to their own liking.
 Then they were amazed that the fan was turning without electricity!